bobbyrauchenberg/avronaut/README.md

 Scala Avro library inspired by Avro4s

-Currently just builds schemas, and has very basic case class decoding
+Currently just builds schemas, and does case class decoding - not all cases will be covered ATM

 Also currently has no support for UUID / DateTime / Aliases, Fixed types and field mapping